I. A. Richards: Feedforward

 When the Saturday Review asked Richards to write a piece for their "What I Have Learned" series, Richards (then aged 75) took the opportunity to expound upon his cybernetic concept of "feedforward".
 The Oxford English Dictionary records that Richards coined the term feedforward in 1951 at the Eighth Macy Conferences on cybernetics.
 In the event, the term extended the intellectual and critical influence of Richards to cybernetics which applied the term in a variety of contexts.
 Moreover, among Richards' students was Marshall McLuhan, who also applied and developed the term and the concept of feedforward.

 According to Richards, feedforward is the concept of anticipating the effect of one's words by acting as our own critic.
 It is thought to work in the opposite direction of feedback, though it works essentially towards the same goal: to clarify unclear concepts.
 Existing in all forms of communication, feedforward acts as a pretest that any writer can use to anticipate the impact of their words on their audience.
 According to Richards, feedforward allows the writer to then engage with their text to make necessary changes to create a better effect.
 He believes that communicators who do not use feedforward will seem dogmatic.
-Richards wrote more in depth about the idea and importance of feedforward in communication in his book Speculative Instruments and has said that feedforward was his most important learned concept.
+Richards wrote more in depth about the idea and importance of feedforward in communication in his book Speculative Instruments and said that feedforward was his most important learned concept.

 Influence

-Richards served as mentor and teacher to other prominent critics, most notably William Empson and F. R. Leavis, although Leavis was contemporary with Richards, and Empson much younger.
-Other critics primarily influenced by his writings also included Cleanth Brooks and Allen Tate.
+Richards served as a mentor and teacher to other prominent critics, most notably William Empson and F. R. Leavis, although Leavis was contemporary with Richards, and Empson was much younger.
+Other critics primarily influenced by his writings included Cleanth Brooks and Allen Tate.
 Later critics who refined the formalist approach to New Criticism by actively rejecting his psychological emphasis included, besides Brooks and Tate, John Crowe Ransom, W. K. Wimsatt, R. P. Blackmur, and Murray Krieger.
-R. S. Crane of the Chicago school was both indebted to Richards's theory and critical of its psychological assumptions.
+R. S. Crane of the Chicago School was both indebted to Richards's theory and critical of its psychological assumptions.
 They all admitted the value of his seminal ideas but sought to salvage what they considered his most useful assumptions from the theoretical excesses they felt he brought to bear in his criticism.
 Like Empson, Richards proved a difficult model for the New Critics, but his model of close reading provided the basis for their interpretive methodology.